VoronovaOlga/first-user-journey/README.md

 - SunGuard SPF Lotion - spf_lotion

 ### Goal:
+The Company's goal is to be able to spot and fix delays in customer journey early, and to be able to find correlations of ineficciencies with decrease in revenue.
 The project aims to provide a report with the turnaround time for each step in the user journey:
 1. from sign-up to first appointment,
 2. from first appointment to first order, and